PPFAS Mutual Fund and MTD-NGO Donate 5 nos. Dialysis Machines to Indira Gandhi Hospital - www.lokmattimes.com

 PPFAS Mutual Fund and MTD-NGO Donate 5 nos.
 Dialysis Machines to Indira Gandhi Hospital

-PNN Mumbai (Maharashtra) [India], March 12: PPFAS Asset Management Private Limited (Investment Manager to PPFAS Mutual Fund) and Making ...
+Mumbai (Maharashtra) [India], March 13: PPFAS Asset Management Private Limited (Investment Manager to PPFAS Mutual Fund) and Making The Difference-NGO, ...

 The donation of these dialysis machines not only is a technological upgrade for the hospital but also serves as a beacon of hope for those dealing with chronic kidney disease treatment.
 The immediate impact is expected to be a significant reduction in waiting times, allowing patients to receive prompt treatment and improve their quality of life.